 • As part of our exploratory journey, we will be recording (audio and photo documentation) our explorations, conversations, and the results of our collaborations.
 We wish to capture the spontaneity of some of our moments as well our reflections on the process as it unfolds.

-• We will return in the evening to a family style dinner, followed by a round-table discussion and workshop, and time to enjoy the evening with the other artists in residence.
+• We will return in the evening to a family style dinner, followed by a round-table discussion and workshops, and time to enjoy the evening with the other artists in residence.

-• Throughout the week each artist will be asked to lead a 40 minute workshop on ideating, sketching, techniques, or another personal process with the rest of the group.
+• Throughout the week each artist will be asked to lead a 40 minute workshop on ideating, process, theory, or another personal process with the rest of the group.
 Our objective with this is to expand each other's practice and to explore within our creating.

 • The rest of the evening is open for creating, relaxing or otherwise!

-The cost of the residency covers meals, transportation from Reykjavik, gas, lodging and some of our workshop supplies for 6 days and 5 nights in Iceland.
+The cost of the residency is $1500usd and covers meals, transportation from either Reykjavik or Akureyri Airports, gas, lodging and some of our workshop supplies for 6 days and 5 nights in Iceland.
 The airfare is not covered and is the responsibility of the guest.
-We recommend Iceland Air as they have great fares, but there may also be other airlines that offer great deals to Reykjavik.
+We recommend Iceland Air as they have great fares, but there may also be other airlines that offer great deals to Iceland.

 • We will be sharing a home with a variety of sleeping options.
 The trip itself will be cozy and simple, but comfortable.
 All guests will be provided their own simple bed / mattress and rooms will be double or triple occupancy in dorm-style accommodations.
 We will try our best to accommodate room-mate requests.
 Creative couples will most likely receive the small rooms with double beds when possible, and individual travelers will be in shared rooms, with single beds.
 Occasionally we will be able to offer air-mattress accommodations for those on a budget.
 Please note in your application if this is something you are interested in and we can provide you with any information if possible.
 More information will be provided upon sign-up.